 - Upon receipt of hosts’ rankings, matching applicants and hosts

-- February–April: Mitacs adjudicates applications and creates short list for hosts’ review
+- March–April: Mitacs adjudicates applications and creates short list for hosts’ review

-- May: Mitacs confirms fellowship placements and fellows prepare to relocate, if applicable
+- June: Mitacs confirms fellowship matches and fellows prepare to relocate, if applicable

 - September: fellowships begin, Mitacs hosts orientation session, and training program begins